AtsukoCoffey/healthy-food-club/README.md

 ## 5. Surface Plane

 ### Colour
 At the planning stage, I chose this colour scheme, which has a healthy, lively, clear and optimistic feeling, from the Adobe colour website.
-[TECHNOLOGY USED - Adobe Color API](#tech)
+[CREDITS Content References - Adobe Color API](#credits-content)

 ![Colour scheme](assets/images/readme-img/colour-scheme1.png "Colour scheme")